icewolfz/jiMUD/docs/codeeditor.md

 - `Enabled` is exit enabled
 - `X`, `Y`, `Z` the coordinates of the room the exit will be added to, Z is only shown/required if using multi level area
-- `Exit` the exit used, can be anything or you can pick from a presuggested list
+- `Exit` the exit used, can be anything or you can pick from a pre suggested list
 - `Destination` the full remote path to destination file, include the .c

 ## Raw data editors